yalavrinenko/lammps/doc/src/fix_nve_wpmd.rst

 .. parsed-literal::

-   fix ID group-ID nve/awpmd
+   fix ID group-ID nve/wpmd

 * ID, group-ID are documented in :doc:`fix <fix>` command
-* nve/awpmd = style name of this fix command
+* nve/wpmd = style name of this fix command

 Examples
 """"""""

 .. code-block:: LAMMPS

-   fix 1 all nve/awpmd
+   fix 1 all nve/wpmd

 Description
 """""""""""

-Perform constant NVE integration to update position and velocity for nuclei and electrons in the group for the :doc:`Antisymmetrized Wave Packet Molecular Dynamics <pair_awpmd>` model.
+Perform constant NVE integration to update position and velocity for nuclei and electrons in the group for the :doc:`Wave Packet Molecular Dynamics <pair_awpmd>` model.
 V is volume; E is energy.
 This creates a system trajectory consistent with the microcanonical ensemble.